 AI is Changing Everything We Thought About Forecasting Demand

-The rise of cloud computing, smart devices and IoT have all resulted in a massive data explosion.
-IDC estimates that by 2025, digital data created worldwide will rise to 175 zettabytes (from approximately 40 zettabytes in 2019.)
+The rise of cloud computing, smart devices, and IoT have all resulted in a massive data explosion.
+IDC estimates that by 2025, digital data created worldwide will rise to 175 zettabytes (from approximately 40 zettabytes in 2019).
 AI now has the ability to consume data far more efficiently than humans, delivering on the possibility of insights and predictions never before imagined.
 McKinsey Global Institute states that data and AI are not only finding answers faster but creating transparency around issues that have always been murky.

 But predicting future demand with traditional methods in the face of a shifting market that is constantly experiencing disruption can become a serious barrier to visibility into what lies ahead.
-Many sources reinforce that the number one obstacle to achieving supply chain goals and objectives continues to be forecast accuracy and demand variability.
-This trend continues despite the investment many have made in technology to better predict customer demand.
+Many sources reinforce that the number one obstacle to achieving supply chain planning goals and objectives continues to be forecast accuracy and demand variability.
+This trend continues despite the investment many have made in demand planning technology designed to better predict customer demand.

 Why does this challenge continue to be so prevalent?
 One of Coupa’s demand solution customers, Donald Anderson, Assistant Director of Analysis, Air Mobility Command – U.S. Air Force, made a very poignant statement, “Our past methodology was time-series trend forecasting.
 This works great … until the world changes.”

 This is then the crux of the issue for many.
-Traditional time-series trend forecasting typically means taking an inside-out approach, often relying on an organization’s historical, internal data to predict demand.
+Traditional time-series demand forecasting typically means taking an inside-out approach, often relying on an organization’s historical, internal data to predict demand.
 The danger is it doesn’t take into account external factors that continually impact the market.
 Change is accelerating faster than inside the four walls of today’s enterprises.
 Data is growing exponentially, technology continues to disrupt, customers demand an omni channel buying experience and businesses are constantly grappling with macroeconomic conditions and industry complexities.
 While historical performance may offer helpful insights toward what the future holds, change is happening far too rapidly to rely on internal rear-view mirror metrics.

 Effectively responding to complexity and disruption is increasingly dependent on organizations’ ability to absorb data — internal and external — and process the data into intelligent insights driving decisions in a timely manner.
 In the world of data and AI, most organizations are operating with a mixed bag of legacy technologies into which they invested millions of dollars that they simply can’t turn off.
 However, they are forced to compete in their respective industries with the digital natives that are building business models completely embracing the power of data and algorithms.

 How can organizations harness the promise of powerful insights for better demand predictions with data and technology?
-Enter the practical adoption of digital transformation via platforms, applications and predictive models, fed by a foundational data layer, powered by AI and enabled with real-world scenario testing.
+Enter the practical adoption of digital transformation via platforms, applications and predictive models, fed by a foundational data layer, powered by AI and enabled with real-world scenario planning.